 Path Optimization

-Path optimization used during the call.
+Path optimization is used during the call.
 The available path optimization types are:

 • Interactive Connectivity Establishment (ICE)—Used to enable devices to send media directly to one another, which reduces latency and bandwidth usage.